Stay away from small-cap bank stocks.

-That way, you can weight your portfolio toward high-quality businesses with entrepreneurial managers who treat their shareholders with respect rather than to either small-cap banks or the small-cap value stocks with the largest market caps, as any passive index fund will do.
+That way, you can weight your portfolio toward high-quality businesses with entrepreneurial managers who treat their shareholders with respect, rather than to either small-cap banks or the small-cap value stocks with the largest market caps, as passive index funds will do.

-You can see the team's real-money picks and position your portfolio to ride those "explosive gains" in small-cap value when this bear market finally turns.
-We offer a free 30-day trial without obligation to subscribe -- just click here to get on board today.
+You can see the team's real-money picks and position your portfolio to ride those "explosive gains" in small-cap value.
+We offer a free 30-day trial without obligation to subscribe.
+Just click here to get on board today.

 This article was first published June 6, 2009.
 It has been updated.

 Tim Hanson does not own shares of any companies mentioned.
-Brian Richards doesn't, either.
+Brian Richards owns shares of VFINX and Microsoft.
 The Motley Fool owns shares of the Vanguard Small-Cap Value ETF.
+Microsoft is an Inside Value recommendation.
+Motley Fool Options has recommended buying diagonal calls on Microsoft.
 The Motley Fool has a disclosure policy that has 19 minutes to spare before midnight.